dials/dials/doc/sphinx/documentation/getting_started.rst

 The aim of this tutorial is to provide a quick start guide to running DIALS for integrating good quality synchrotron X-ray diffraction data.
-Please note that DIALS only does data processing you will need to use e.g. Aimless for the subsequent scaling.
+Please note that DIALS only does data processing so you will need to use e.g. Aimless for the subsequent scaling.

 Introduction